 Concerns about visiting our offices:

 We are screening all patients prior to their appointments to ensure the highest level of safety within our offices.
 We do understand you may have anxiety coming to our offices, as well as new concerns brought upon by school closings and other social distancing guidelines.
-To ensure that we are sensitive to your needs, we will be waiving all appointment no-show fees, including those appointments at which you need to request prescription refills.
 Please utilize the Patient Portal for requests.